ItzVrinda/youtube-clone/README.md

 This project is licensed under the MIT License.
 Feel free to modify and distribute as per the license terms.

 ---

+This `README.md` file provides an overview of the project, the technologies used, and instructions on how to run and customize the webpage.
+You can modify the content based on the specific features of your webpage.